-with the incorrect responses, and most of the predicted reading times associated with incorrect responses are only slightly faster than the correct ones.
-Figure 13(b) shows that the model is able to predict the proportion of responses from the data.
-Figure 13(c) reveals that the fit is better for the first half of the quantiles, while for the second half of the quantiles the predicted data contains the observed quantiles, mainly because of the wide distribution of predicted reading times.
+Posterior predictive check.
+The posterior predictive check reveals that the activation-based model with different variances can capture the main characteristics of the data.
+Figure 12(a) shows that the model predicts a wide range of reading times associated with the incorrect responses, and most of the predicted reading times associated with incorrect responses are only slightly faster than the correct ones.
+Figure 12(b) shows that the model is able to predict the proportion of responses from the data.
+Figure 12(c) reveals that the fit is better for the first half of the quantiles, while for the second half of the quantiles the predicted data contains the observed quantiles, mainly because of the wide distribution of predicted reading times.

 Estimation of relevant parameters.
 The estimation of the key parameters and the relationship between parameters of the activation-based model with different variances shows similar results to the ones in the default activation-based model.
-As in the default model, Figure 14(a) shows that the activation of the target is higher than the activation of the competitors and of the failure.
-In addition and also similarly to the case of the default model, Figure 14(b) shows that the evidence for the effect of interference in the target and competitor NPs is rather weak.
-There is very weak evidence for interference decreasing the activation of the target ($\hat{\beta} = -0.01$, 95% CrI = [-0.05, 0.03], $P(\hat{\beta} > 0) = 0.23$) and increasing the activation of the competitors (for the first competitor: $\hat{\beta} = 0.09$, 95% CrI = [-0.05, 0.23], $P(\hat{\beta} > 0) = 0.9$; and for the second competitor: $\hat{\beta} = 0.06$, 95% CrI = [-0.11, 0.24], $P(\hat{\beta} > 0) = 0.77$).
-As we mentioned before, the variance was allowed to be different for the correct and incorrect retrievals; Figure 15 shows that, as hypothesized, this allows the scale associated with the distribution of activations of the incorrect retrievals to be larger than the one associated with correct retrievals.
+As in the default model, Figure 13(a) shows that the activation of the target is higher than the activation of the competitors and of the failure.
+In addition and also similarly to the case of the default model, Figure 13(b) shows that while the posterior means and most of the probability mass of the effect of interference on the target and competitors fit the predictions of Equations (17) and (19), all the 95% CrIs include 0; for the target: $\hat{\beta} = -0.03$, 95% CrI = [-0.11, 0.05], $P(\beta > 0) = 0.23$, for the first competitor: $\hat{\beta} = 0.17$, 95% CrI =